cniedzi/Radio_Binaries/README.md

 A) LEFT encoder
 - Rotate left/right → adjusts volume
 - Short press → toggles mute on/off
-- Long press → toggles full-screen VU meter on/off.
-(While in full-screen VU meter mode, rotating the right encoder toggles between the VU meter and radio info display.)
+- Long press → enables/disables the additional information mode; rotating the right encoder in this mode switches the display between: VU meter, spectrum, spectrogram, and radio information.
 - Pressing the button four times within 1 second switches the operating mode of the built-in RGB LED (which flashes to the music beat🙂): off / always on / on only when full-screen VU meter is active.
 Note: The RGB LED must be enabled by soldering a jumper on the ESP32-S3 DevKit module.

 B) RIGHT encoder